GOD THE FATHER

 THE HOLY SPIRIT

-We believe that the Holy Spirit is a Person who convicts the world of sin, of righteousness, and of judgment; and, that He is the supernatural Agent in regeneration, baptizing all believers into the body of Christ and living in them for the rest of their lives
+We believe that the Holy Spirit is a Person who convicts the world of sin, and that He is the supernatural Agent in regeneration, baptizing all believers into the body of Christ and living in them for the rest of their lives.

 THE HOLY SCRIPTURES